Best Personality Types for Research Scientist

 Conduct original research to advance knowledge and solve real-world problems

-15 personality types from the JobCannon Result Library match a Research Scientist career.
-The strongest fit is Type 5 — The Investigator at 95% match.
-Matches are drawn across 9 frameworks: Enneagram, Big Five, RIASEC / Holland Code, Values Assessment, MBTI, DISC, Attachment Styles, Multiple Intelligences, Conflict Styles (Thomas-Kilmann).
+53 personality types from the JobCannon Result Library match a Research Scientist career.
+The strongest fit is The Explorer — Science Career Archetype at 96% match.
+Matches are drawn across 36 frameworks: Career Match, Enneagram, Jungian Archetype, Remote Work Style, FIRO-B Work Relationships, EQ Dashboard, Big Five, RIASEC / Holland Code, Values Assessment, Neurodivergence Profile, hsp-sensitivity-quiz, MBTI, SDT Motivation, Chinese Zodiac, IQ Test, Natal Chart / Zodiac Sign, hundred-acre-wood-friend-quiz, DISC, Chakra Assessment, Executive Function, likeable-person-test, sexuality-spectrum-test, Attachment Styles, Multiple Intelligences, Energy & Flow, Jealousy Scale, Focus & Energy Check-In, dark-personality-style-test, Conflict Styles (Thomas-Kilmann), Burnout Risk, Worry Check-In, Mood Check-In, Moon Phase, Neurotype Check-In, Time Management, AI Literacy.
 Match scores reflect editorial assessments of how each type's strengths align with the day-to-day demands of the role.

 Enneagram